 - Know how to contact your travel insurer.
 Keep your travel insurance info with you while traveling so you can easily get in touch with your insurer as needed.
 Take down their emergency contact number and keep it in your phone or somewhere safe just in case you lose the papers.

 - Know how to use your insurance: Make sure you know how to use your overseas coverage.
-This guide explains what to do after an accident.
 After an accident, it’s important to contact your insurer as soon as possible.

 - Consider an International Driving Permit even if you don’t need one.
 It’s another form of internationally recognized identification in case your passport goes missing.
 It’s also the only type of formal identification that comes in nine languages, making it useful almost everywhere.

 - Watch out for counterfeit IDPs.
 These are available online and are usually sold at inflated prices.
 If it costs more than $20, it might be fraudulent.
 If it’s being sold on eBay, it’s probably also a fake.
 The AAA and AATA are the only two authorized issuers.

-- Remember that some countries drive on the left.
+- Remember that some countries have different driving laws.
 If you’ve only driven in North America, you’re probably used to driving on the right side or staying in your lane.
-Many places in Europe and Oceania drive on the left, which will cause issues if you fall into old habits.
+Many places in Europe drive on the left, which will cause issues if you fall into old habits.
 You might also need to change how you merge, pass or read speed limit signs when driving in another country.

-- Pack travel insurance.
-The government recommends travel insurance for all overseas destinations, regardless of how safe or dangerous they might be.
-Unfamiliarity means things are more likely to go wrong for travelers, and personal liability and medical expenses can be potentially devastating no matter where in the world you are.
+- Consider travel insurance.
+Unfamiliar traveling conditions means things are more likely to go wrong for travelers, and personal liability and medical expenses can be potentially devastating.
 For the coverage it delivers, travel insurance can be exceptionally cost effective.
 Keep your travel insurance info with you while traveling so you can easily get in touch with your insurer as needed.